kunal-paul04/kunalkantipaul-portfolio/README.md

 # Personal Portfolio

 This is a full-stack portfolio project built using **FastAPI** and **MongoDB** as the database.
-The portfolio is inspired by [Siddesh1210](https://github.com/Siddesh1210), with a unique background and theme to make it original.
+The portfolio is inspired by [Adenekan Wonderful](https://www.codewonders.dev/), with a unique background and theme to make it original.

 ## Project Structure (FastAPI)